 - Power supply: The body of the power supply comes with 4 mount points.
 Screw it down out of the way and be mindful that it gets a little hot to the touch while it’s providing power to your machine.

-- E-stop: the e-stop button is meant to be your ‘oops button’ so place it somewhere that will always be easy to access in an instant whenever something goes wrong.
-If you undo the 4 screws holding the e-stop body together you’ll see that there are holes to attach wood screws through the black bottom so you can mount it to any surface and reassemble the e-stop once you’re done.
+- E-stop: the E-stop button is meant to be your ‘oops button’ so place it somewhere that will always be easy to access in an instant whenever something goes wrong.
+If you undo the 4 screws holding the E-stop body together you’ll see that there are holes to attach wood screws through the black bottom so you can mount it to any surface and reassemble the E-stop once you’re done.
 If you wish to place it further from the machine, extending it’s wires is quite straightforward by unscrewing the green connector and either using a soldering iron or a crimpable wire extender to lengthen it out.

 Steps Forward